Honors College Academic Program

 The Bachelor of Arts in Honors Arts and Letters (HAL) degree is designed for capable, curious students who are pursuing a broad and challenging course of study that will prepare them for a variety of careers and a lifetime of active citizenship.
 Most university graduates change careers several times during their lives.
 Therefore, this degree emphasizes “portable skills” such as critical thinking and problem solving that equip students with career flexibility.
 HAL also provides knowledge and skills that qualify students for admission to graduate and professional programs such as law and medical schools.
 Students who seek a career in health professions can complete their science requirements while pursuing the HAL major.

 The HAL major emphasizes a broad, humanistic approach to understanding our world.
 Students pursuing a HAL major must be admitted to the Honors College.
 Required courses include History of Western Civilization, Introduction to Humanities, and Honors Experience in Fine Arts.
 In addition, HAL students are required to complete an undergraduate thesis, and they graduate with Highest Honors.
 Students in HAL must complete one of the following 15-hour tracks: Pre-Law, Health and Humanities, Art and Aesthetics, American Studies, Western Civilization, and Open Track.
 Students in the Open Track may propose a program of study that fits their personal interests (subject to approval from the HAL advisory committee).
-For additional program details, see the Honors College website at www.depts.ttu.edu/honors/HAL.
+For further information about HAL see www.depts.ttu.edu/honors.

 To earn a minor in the environment and the humanities, students must complete 18 hours of coursework chosen from the courses listed below.